Laaloz/amazon-clone/README.md

 **Version 1.0.0**

 This app is FAKE amazon  **test-work**.
 You can create an account and it will save it to firebase database.
 After created an account you can log-in and out.
-There is fully working shop place where you can add or remove items and app uses [Stripe API](https://stripe.com/en-fi) for card data to buy items "do not buy!"
+There is fully working marketplace where you can add or remove items and app uses [Stripe API](https://stripe.com/en-fi) for card data to buy items "do not buy!"

 ## Features